E-Mote AI

 Lumos

-I didn’t really like the Harry Potter novels when I first started reading them.
+I didn’t really like JK Rowling ‘s Harry Potter novels when I first started reading them.
 My kids consumed them.
 I read them as I teach children’s lit.
 Skimmed more like as the ‘voice’ and tone of the novels, intensified through the 5th and 6th, irritated me.
 I read for the magic and the plot, what happens next? how will this be resolved? what is that mysterious thing?

 Rereading the novels in order to teach Azkaban, Rowling’s choices made more sense.
 That we are immersed in Harry’s frustration and isolation so that we understand the arc of his choices vs. those of Voldemort.